-Truman is a tertiary care medical center located on the Missouri side of Kansas City.
-It is a large inner city 600 bed hospital with a wide variety of Urologic Oncology cases.
-It is associated with the University of Missouri at Kansas City Medical School (although there is no separate Urology Residency at Truman).
-The fellow rotates here and performs Urologic Oncologic cases with the staff at Truman (University of Kansas Faculty).
-There is a greater deal of autonomy at Truman where fellows see patients in clinic, develop the treatment plan, provide surgical and in-patient care, and follow up care in clinic.
-In addition, the fellow helps mentor and teach residents from the University of Kansas Hospital who serve a clinical rotation here.
+Truman Medical Center is a tertiary care hospital located on the Missouri side of Kansas City.
+It is a large, inner-city 600-bed hospital with a wide variety of urologic oncology cases.
+It is associated with the University of Missouri-Kansas City Medical School.
+The fellow rotates here and performs urologic oncologic cases with the KU Medical Center staff.
+There is a greater deal of autonomy at Truman where fellows see patients in clinic, develop the treatment plan, provide surgical and inpatient care and follow-up care in clinic.
+In addition, the fellow helps mentor and teach residents from The University of Kansas Hospital who also serve a clinical rotation here.

 Example Weekly Clinical Schedule

-GU Tumor board consists of representatives from Urologic Oncology, GU Medical Oncology, GU Radiation Oncology, GU Pathology, as well as residents/fellows.
-Additionally, clinical research staff and the GU Oncology Navigation team is present for all conferences.
-Fellows are expected to present cases encountered during clinic with Urology, Medical Oncology and Radiation Oncology.
-He or she is also expected to identify appropriate clinical trials for the patient.
+GU tumor board consists of representatives from urologic oncology, GU medical oncology, GU radiation oncology, GU pathology and radiology as well as residents and fellows.
+Additionally, clinical research staff and the GU oncology nurse navigation team are present for all conferences.
+Fellows are expected to present cases encountered during clinic with urology, medical oncology and radiation oncology.
+They are also expected to identify appropriate clinical trials for the patient.

 The fellow attends "R+P" monthly along with the residents and faculty.
 Conference topics in the past have included "basic statistics," "REDCap" and "End Note."
 Additionally, each month we review all current research projects, needs and directions.
 We also use this forum to present research concepts to the department for refinement of aims.